evenmark/dragabilibuddy/README.md

 - Only once instance of `Dragabilibuddy` is possible
 - `DropBuddy` can contain instances of `DragBuddy`, do not go crazy with nesting
-- Dragging near the edge of the screen does no trigger auto-scrolling
+- Dragging near the edge of the screen does not trigger auto-scrolling
 - All wrapper components leave a DOM element wrapper around their children